ASSET PROTECTION STRATEGY

 Now we don’t specialize in complicated asset protection strategies.
 There are many lawyers and firms that specialize in this.
 You can take asset protection as far as you really want to.
-One of the things we see though is someone doing a complicated strategy for 5 years or so, and one day they wake up 5 years later and they can’t really even figure out what they have going on.
+One of the things we see, though, is someone doing a complicated strategy for 5 years or so, and one day they wake up 5 years later and they can’t really even figure out what they have going on.
 We deal with this, because many asset protection firms use us as the registered agent to keep the entities active with the state.
-A LLC or any business entity has to have a registered agent and that is how we make a living.
-We bill the LLC 125 a year to serve as your registered agent service.
+An LLC or any business entity has to have a registered agent, and that is how we make a living.
+We bill your LLC $125 a year to serve as your registered agent service.
 Then, you basically have $50 to Wyoming each year for an annual report.
 Other states can cost more.
 But most people put the LLCs in Wyoming.
 We get calls all the time from people getting set up on complicated strategies that 5 years later they don’t understand.
 Having a simple strategy is cheaper and a better long term situation.

 In its simplest form, ONE or maybe a couple Wyoming LLCs can help you to keep your personal name out of the public records.
 The owners are members of the LLC, which is not on the public records of Wyoming.
 You (the members) control the LLC, but the public does not know that.

 Is this a bulletproof asset protection plan?
 Is there such a thing?
 Those types of plans are theories.
 Simply put, keeping your personal name off of as many things as possible and controlling business entities can create a great situation to keep your life more private, and a simple LLC is very simple to maintain.
 It virtually requires nothing on your part.